 ‘Fabricated’ is the title of a stop-motion animated short film I have made.
 It is a journey through an alien world that was once our own.
-Radically reshaped by machines, this new world gives birth to strange creatures constructed from the parts we have left behind.
-It is a story of the end of man and the beginning of what comes after.
+Radically reshaped by machines, this new world gives rise to strange creatures constructed from the parts we have left behind.
+It is a story of the birth of a new world amidst the decay of the old.

 Creating this world, and animating it has been a very interesting and challenging endeavor.
 I had no idea it would take this long, or grow into the miniature epic it has become.
 It has been a learning experience like no other and I am very excited to see it when it is done.
 I am planning to have the film completed with sound and music by September 2014.

 I am very happy to announce that the shooting of this film is complete.
 Over the last few months I have finished the final edit, while concurrently shooting the final sequence.
 The finished film is almost eighteen minutes long and I am very pleased with it.
 This was the first time I had ever edited the shots together as a tight and finished piece.
 It ended up being longer than I had originally planned, but it also seems like it goes by too fast.